San7o/Brenta-Engine/docs/DESIGN.md

-- rasterization: this is the most popular technique for real time rendering since we have hardware that can do it fast, and it is the default technoque in the engine.
-Its primitive is the triangle, which is formed of three vertexed in 3D space.
+- rasterization: this is the most popular technique for real time rendering since we have hardware that can do it fast, and it is the default technique in the engine.
+Its primitive is the triangle, which is composed of three vertices in 3D space.
 A vertex may also store a color or a position in a texture (often called `uv` coordinates).
-Given a triangle, after projecting it to the screen, the renderer (whether software or hardware accelerated) will iterate over discrete pixels inside the triangle and color them based on a coloring algorithm or program (fragment shader).
+Given a triangle, after projecting it to the screen, the renderer (whether software or hardware accelerated) will interpolate over discrete pixels inside the triangle and color them based on a coloring algorithm or program (fragment shader).
 This "projection" is achieved by multiplying together three matrices: the `model` or `world` matrix which translates a vertex to its position in world space, the `view` matrix which shift and rotates the world based on the camera position (If the camera moves 5 feet to the right, it’s mathematically the same as moving the entire world 5 feet to the left), and `projection` matrix which applies perspective and field-of-view; this ultimately maps the vertices inside a cube called the Canonical Cube where the GPU can work with.
 - ray tracing: the general idea is to shoot a ray (which is just a line) for each pixel (sometimes more than one ray per pixel) which